OctopusOP/kaun-banega-crorepati/README.md

 ### Step 3
 Two variables:
-- `winamt`: To detect how much the player won during the game.
+- `winningAmount`: To detect how much the player won during the game.
-- `finwinamt`: To track the final winning amount as it has many stages.
+- `finWinAmt`: To track the final winning amount as it has many stages.

 ### Step 4
 Questions and answers were the tricky part—how should I store them and iterate without using a database or local storage?